mforbes/mmfutils/README.rst

-We also run a comprehensive set of tests, and the pre-commit hook will fail if any of these do not pass, or if we don't have complete code coverage.
+We also run a comprehensive set of tests, and the pre-commit hook will fail if any of these do not pass, or if we don’t have complete code coverage.
 This uses
 `nosetests <https://nose.readthedocs.org/en/latest/>`__ and
 `flake8 <http://flake8.readthedocs.org>`__.
 To run individal tests do